sitepoint-editors/author-documentation/docs/Process-Peer Review-What Is Peer Review.md

 **Q: I don’t like giving sites my information and am against social network style hubs.
 Do I have to use GitHub?**

-A: Yes.
+Yes.
 Feel free to make an anonymous account just for the purpose of publishing your post if it makes you feel better.

 **Q: Are links allowed in the author bio?**

-A: Yes.
+Yes.
 Feel free to put whatever you want in there (within reason), as long as it doesn’t exceed two short paragraphs and can’t be deemed offensive to anyone.

 **Q: Does my author avatar have to be a mugshot?
 Can I upload a logo / illustration / etc?**

-A: Your profile picture must be a real photo of you, as we want authenticity.
+Your profile picture must be a real photo of you, as we want authenticity.
 Should you feel an image of you will be an issue, please consult your editor about it.

 If you have any other questions that aren't in this list, please get in touch with the specific channel editor.